canonical/snapd/docs/interfaces.md

 ### unity7

 Can access Unity7.
-Restricted because Unity 7 runs on X and requires access to various DBus services and this enviroment does not prevent eavesdropping or apps interfering with one another.
+Restricted because Unity 7 runs on X and requires access to various DBus services and this environment does not prevent eavesdropping or apps interfering with one another.

 Usage: reserved